rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 Merges the errors in `additionalErrorSchema` into the existing `validationData` by combining the hierarchies in the two `ErrorSchema`s and then appending the error list from the `additionalErrorSchema` obtained by calling `validator.toErrorList()` onto the `errors` in the `validationData`.
 If no `additionalErrorSchema` is passed, then `validationData` is returned.

+> NOTE: This is function is deprecated.
+Use the `validationDataMerge()` function exported from `@rjsf/utils` instead.
+This function will be
+> removed in the next major release.

 #### Parameters